Etc3tera/RustFSExample/README.md

 0x0000000A = 10             ; money
 ```

-For the rest data, we can use the same method to decode.
+I will leave the rest of data for you to practice.

 ## Cautions about using binary file

-Binary file is small, and could be faster compare to Json Serialization but there's cautions
+Binary file is small, and in most case it's run faster than Json Serialization but there's cautions
- - Binary file is hard to read by human and modify
+ - Binary file is hard to read by human and cannot modify by text editor.
- - If we change the structure of data, we cannot use that saved file anymore (without conversion or tweak logic). for example
+ - If we change the structure of data, we can no longer use the saved file (without conversion or tweak logic). for example
    - Swap the order of struct's member
    - Change the size of struct's member
- - It's lack of universal comparing to JSON.
+ - It's lack of universal(no standard) comparing to JSON.

 # Homework (Playing with BMP File)

 Let's create `inverse` filter for `Bitmap File` (.bmp) by using Binary File I/O.

+Your program read input bmp file, and create output bmp file which apply inverse filter.

 ![Filter result](filter.png)